The Contemporary American Authors Lecture Series

 Now in its thirty-second year, the Contemporary American Authors Lecture Series is an annual event bringing a nationally known African American author to our campus for a public lecture and class session or conversation.
 Through the generous support of corporate donors, foundations, advertisers, friends, Marygrove College alumni and Board of Trustees members, and the Lillian and Donald Bauder Endowment, the series has remained free and accessible to the entire metropolitan Detroit community.
 To date, nearly 10,000 people have attended the Friday night public readings to hear outstanding writers share their work.

-The Contemporary American Authors Lecture Series and Defining Detroit, a program of Marygrove's Institute for Detroit Studies, have brought to Detroit audiences the recipients of eleven MacArthur “Genius” Grants, nine National Book Awards, six Pulitzer Prizes, eight Guggenheim Fellowships, five Pushcart Prizes, three Emmy Awards, and one Man Booker Prize.
+The Contemporary American Authors Lecture Series and Defining Detroit, a program of the Institute for Detroit Studies at Marygrove, have brought to Detroit audiences the recipients of eleven MacArthur “Genius” Grants, nine National Book Awards, eight Guggenheim Fellowships, six Pulitzer Prizes, five Pushcart Prizes, three Emmy Awards, and one Man Booker Prize.
 In addition, the two series have welcomed three U.S. Poets Laureate and one Presidential Inaugural Poet.